dannydanners/sotod581/README.md

 - **Vector Database (Qdrant)**
   Stores vector embeddings and supports similarity search operations.

-Host B is dedicated to model execution and embedding generation.
+Local GPU Node is dedicated to model execution and embedding generation.
 It is isolated from direct user access and does not expose any inbound network ports.
-Model execution utilizes a GPU node on the cluster with the embedding service utilizing any worker node.

 The inference host runs the following services: